Kamalakshan/azure-app-service-custom-authentication/README.md

-# azure-app-service-custom-authentication
+# Azure App Service - Custom Authentication

-Custom authentication samples for Azure App Service
+This is a companion repository to the article at https://www.newventuresoftware.com/blog/custom-authentication-with-azure-mobile-apps